kata198/AdvancedHTMLParser/README.rst

 	childBlocks             \- All direct child blocks.
 This includes both AdvnacedTag objects and text nodes (str)

 	innerHTML               \- The innerHTML including the html of all children

-	innerText               \- The text nodes, in order, as they appear as direct children to this node as a string

-	textContent             \- All the text nodes, in order, as they appear within this node or any children (or their children, etc.)

 	outerHTML               \- innerHTML wrapped in this tag